MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 - Intune MDM or MAM

 For Windows 10 client devices that are joined to a domain, you have the additional option of using GPOs for management.
-Also, for those devices that are company owned and managed, you can use System Center Configuration Manager to deploy OneDrive.
+Also, for those devices that are company owned and managed, you can use Microsoft Endpoint Configuration Manager to deploy OneDrive.

 ### Align technologies